 Content marketing starts with strategically understanding your own brand and the unique value proposition of the services you deliver.
-Then, it involves targeting the audiences for your services — figuring out precisely who they are, where they are, and by what digital means they are best reached.
+Then, it involves targeting the audiences for your services — figuring out precisely who they are, where they are, and by what means (digital, video, print, etc.) they are best reached.

 Content marketing tools